ApChris/Sort-Merge-Join/Welcome file.md

 ## Multithreading
 To begin with, we implemented the multithreading method using a Job Scheduler.
-A Job Scheduler
+A Job Scheduler consists of an array of pointers to threads, a job queue.
+O

 <h2 id="part-two">Part Two</h2>
 <h2 id="compilation-and-execution">Compilation and Execution</h2>